Marine Debris and Ocean Pollution in Hawaii - Plastics are Becoming a Big Problem

 How Can We Solve Plastic Pollution?

 We need to address the problem of marine debris head-on.
-It is not just an issue for the environmentally conscious, and it is an issue that ultimately impacts human health.
+It is not just an issue for the environmentally conscious; it ultimately impacts human health.
 Man is a top predator that consumes various ocean fish, shellfish, and other marine species.
 We face the same danger as killer whales and polar bears.

-While any plastic or polystyrene pellets that may have been clogging the gut of the fish that is nicely served on your dinner plate have been long removed, the toxic contaminants originating from that debris are still stored in the flesh you are about to eat.
+While any plastic or polystyrene pellets that may have been clogging the fish's gut nicely served on your dinner plate have been long removed, the toxic contaminants originating from that debris are still stored in the flesh you are about to eat.

 How To Avoid Plastic and Reduce Plastic Waste?

 Participate in or organize beach/river cleanups.
-Wearing clothing made from natural (non-synthetic) materials, like organic cotton, silk, and linen, will stop plastic microfibers from making their way into the ocean and to our food chain.
+Wearing natural (non-synthetic) clothing, like organic cotton, silk, and linen, will stop plastic microfibers from entering the ocean and our food chain

 Here are some more practical tips for avoiding plastic every day: